iandreafc/sbs-bi-docs/param.md

   Additionally, asterisks can be used at the end of words, indicating that a specific word could be completed with any possible set of characters.
 For example, if the word `"asp*"` is used, this will match both the words `"aspirin"` and `"aspire"`.
 This also works with multiple words, for example `"financial sect*"` will match the words `"financial sector"`.

 - `Custom stopwords`: can be used to specify custom stopwords, i.e. words that will be ignored during the analysis.
-Custom stopwords have to be listed without quotes and separated by a comma.
+Custom stopwords are listed separated by a comma.
+Quotes can be used to specify multiple words (e.g., "formula 1").

 - `Use different languages for stopwords`: sometimes it is necessary to remove stopwords from multiple dictionaries (languages).
 This field is also helpful when the language of the uploaded text is not available for the parameter `Language`.
 Use the `SKIP` option in case you do not wish to remove stopwords (you can still remove custom stopwords).